Entalpic/entaldocs/docs/source/guide/write-documentation.rst

         - ``docs/{your_subfolder}/index.rst`` should contain a ``.. toctree::`` directive listing the files in the subfolder.
         - It should also be listed in the ``docs/index.rst`` under the ``.. toctree::`` directive to appear on the left handside of the documentation.

-    You can look at the |contributors|_ folder for an example.
+    You can look at the |guide|_ folder for an example.

-.. dropdown:: How do I document a sub-package like :py:mod:`gflownet.proxy.crystals`?
+.. dropdown:: How do I document a sub-package like :mod:`entaldocs.logger`?

     Just add a docstring at the top of the ``__init__.py`` file of the sub-package: